 BSc, MSc, PhD, MICFor

-Georgios studied for a BSc in Forestry with the Department of Forestry of the TEI of Kavala, Greece (1996-2000).
-He then studied for an MSc in Resource Management (2001-2002) and a PhD (2002-2007) in Forest Ecophysiology and process-based modelling with the University of Edinburgh.
-He first joint Forest Research in 2006 as a junior researcher for a period of four years working on modelling climate change adaptation on ecological species suitability and process-based modelling of forest carbon sequestration.
-From 2010 to 2013 Georgios did his post-doctoral studies at the University of Edinburgh working on modelling soil-plant-atmosphere interaction in Arctic tundra.
-In 2013 Georgios re-joined Forest Research initially for one year and a half working as Tree Ecophysiologist for the EU project ThermoLiDAR, supporting ecophysiological data collection and process-based modelling.
-Since February 2015 Georgios is working as a Climate Change Research Scientists for the Managing Forest Carbon and GHG balance programme managing the Harwood Forest GHG monitoring site.
+I studied for a BSc in Forestry with the Department of Forestry of the TEI of Kavala, Greece (1996-2000).
+I then studied for an MSc in Resource Management (2001-2002) and a PhD (2002-2007) in Forest Ecophysiology and process-based modelling with the University of Edinburgh.
+I first joined Forest Research in 2006 as a junior researcher for four years working on modelling climate change adaptation on ecological species suitability and process-based modelling of forest carbon sequestration.
+From 2010 to 2013, I did my post-doctoral studies at the University of Edinburgh, working on modelling soil-plant-atmosphere interaction in the Arctic tundra.
+In 2013 I re-joined Forest Research working as Tree Ecophysiologist for the EU project ThermoLiDAR, supporting ecophysiological data collection and process-based modelling.
+Since February 2015, I have been working as a Scientist managing the Harwood Forest GHG monitoring site.

-Support process-based modelling activities within the Climate Change science program
+Advising process-based model development and other modelling activities within the Climate Change Research Group

 Mazzola, V., Perks, M., Smith, J., Yeluripati, J., Xenakis.
 G., 2021.
 Assessing soil carbon dioxide and methane fluxes from a Scots pine raised bog-edge-woodland.
 Journal of Environmental Management.
 Accepted.